What is Subsurface Utility Engineering?

 Some municipalities may think, “Why do I need Subsurface Utility Engineering?”
 North Carolina (NC) 811 provides some information, and our existing records may be dated, but does that really matter?

 Jonathan acknowledges that SUE comes with an upfront cost, but the benefits outweigh the expense.
-With the growth in the Triangle and across the state, there are more fiber optics and utilities underground than ever before.
+With the growth in the Triangle and the state, there are now more fiber optics and utilities underground than ever.
 One utility that is damaged or cut could be an expense that runs into the hundreds of thousands of dollars.
 Compound that cost with the expenses related to project delays and redesigns, and the number keeps growing.
 And that is not even counting the potential human toll.

 “Any kind of power or gas line, now you’re talking about people’s lives,” Jonathan said.
 “What you’re getting for your SUE investment is not only cost security in your project when it comes to design, but you’re also keeping people working in the field safe.”

 Academic studies on SUE illustrate its value as a service, Jonathan pointed out.
 Research at Purdue in 1996 found that for each dollar invested in SUE, the return on investment averaged $4.62.
-By comparing projects that used SUE in North Carolina and other states, and other projects that did not, researchers identified that conflicts and project delays due to unexpected underground utilities vastly outweighed the initial SUE costs.
-Fast forward to 2025, Jonathan said that the return on investment has likely doubled due to the rising costs of construction, inflation, and the vast installation of fiber optics since the 1990s and early 2000s.
+Researchers compared projects in North Carolina and other states.
+They looked at projects that used SUE and those that did not.
+They found that conflicts and delays from unexpected underground utilities were much higher than the initial SUE costs.
+In 2025, Jonathan said the return on investment has likely doubled.
+Rising construction costs and inflation are the main reasons for this.
+Additionally, there has been a large installation of fiber optics since the 1990s and early 2000s.

-Jonathan is hopeful that Subsurface Utility Engineering will become an educational track in trade schools, and a licensing standard will be developed.
+Jonathan hopes that Subsurface Utility Engineering will be an educational path in trade schools.
+He also wants a licensing standard to be created.
 In the meantime, he is committed to continuing to explore technological advances and service growth at WithersRavenel.

 Are you looking into SUE services for your next infrastructure project?
 You can reach Jonathan at 919-238-0367 or jnichols@withersravenel.com.